What is fraud?

 Fraud involves the act of dishonestly obtaining a benefit, or causing a loss, by deception or other means.
 This means that someone is intentionally trying to get paid for a service or support that they don’t provide to a person with a disability.

-It is rare that fraud matters do not involve issues with the quality and safety of supports and services.
+It is rare that fraud matters do not also involve issues with the quality and safety of supports and services.
 If there is fraud taking place, NDIS participants might not be able to access the right amount of supports and services they need, or they might receive a lower quality of service.

 Fraud is against the law.
 If someone commits fraud, they will be investigated and can face criminal charges and/or may be subject to compliance or enforcement action including the imposition of banning orders.